jawine/Eloquent-Javascript-Exercises/README.md

 Current progress:

 Chapter 02 code exercises initial commit 11/29/16:
--See ch02/looping_a_triangle.js, ch02/fizz_buzz.js, and ch02/chess_board.js
+- See ch02/looping_a_triangle.js, ch02/fizz_buzz.js, and ch02/chess_board.js
--Not very happy with my solution for the Chess Board problem -I need to refactor it so that odd-numbered "width" arguments passed into chessBoard() provide the expected number of columns
+- Not very happy with my solution for the Chess Board problem
+- I need to refactor chessBoard() so that odd-numbered "width" arguments passed into chessBoard() provide the expected number of columns